hummingbot/hummingbot-site/docs/community.md

 Below are the primary channels used by the Hummingbot Foundation to release official versions of Hummingbot and to communicate news and updates to HBOT token holders.

-### Substack
+### Newsletter

 The Hummingbot Foundation newsletter is hosted at https://hummingbot.substack.com.
 Published with each monthly release, the newsletter also contains foundation news, upcoming events, and updates about contributions from the global Hummingbot community.

 ### Discord

-[Discord](https://discord.hummingbot.io) is the primary hub for the Hummingbot community - announcements, user support, trading strategies, connectors, and other discussions.
+[Discord](https://discord.gg/hummingbot) is the primary hub for the Hummingbot community - announcements, user support, trading strategies, connectors, and other discussions.
 Official announcements are only posted in the
 **#announcements** channel.

 !!! danger "No DMs"
     Hummingbot Foundation team members will never initiate direct messages to users.
 If a random user imitating the core team or any of the community members sends you a DM don't hesitate to report it in our official Discord channel.

+### Forum

+The official [Discourse forum](https://hummingbot.discourse.group) is the best place for threaded discussions about governance, improvement proposals, and the long-term Hummingbot roadmap.

 ### Twitter